 Effective reading instruction must incorporate scaffolding of reading and content learning to support grade-level text access.
 Scaffolding is a “special kind of help” given to kids during specific instruction (gibbons, 2015).
-Scaffolding can happen during math, science, social studies, or reading instruction.
+Scaffolding is an instructional strategy that teachers can offer during math, science, social studies, or reading instruction.

 During reading, instruction scaffolds provide temporary language support to support grade-level text.
-Some recommended supports are pre-teaching vocabulary, direct teaching of reading skills such as making connections, and teaching syntax.
-There are many other ways to scaffold reading instruction; however, this post only shares some examples.
+Some examples of scaffolds to use are pre-teaching vocabulary, direct teaching of reading skills such as making connections, and teaching syntax.
+There are many other ways to scaffold reading instruction, however, this post only shares some examples.

 There are many ways that parents and teachers can help to support appropriate reading instruction.
 First, parents can support this by exposing kids to grade-level text at home.
 Using Lexile levels is one way parents can compare their child’s reading level when selecting books for their kids.

-Teachers can help by ensuring that kids are not placed in lower reading groups during core English language arts instruction.
+Teachers can also help by ensuring that kids are not placed in lower reading groups during core English language arts instruction.
 We must learn to scaffold by taking intentional steps that give access to challenging texts.
-Such access can only come with the explicit instruction that can only happen in a structured classroom.
+Such access can only come with explicit instruction that can only happen in a structured classroom.

 The use of grade level texts/books is an important component of reading development.
 The exposure to grade level books empowers kids to become fluent readers.
 It also encourages kids to improve their reading and to love to read.